flexmonster/api-data-source/spec.md

 | `index`          | `string`<br> Data set identificator                                   |
 | `requestHeaders` | `Object` *optional*<br> Additional custom headers in key-value format |

-# 2. Back-end spec
+# 2. Back-end specification

 Flexmonster sends a sequence of POST requests to the API endpoint in JSON format.

 All requests have `index` and `type` properties in the request body.
 There are 3 types of requests that can be distinguished by `type` value:
-- `fields` - return all fields with their types - meta object
+- `fields` - return all fields with their types (i.e., meta object or schema)
 - `members` - return all members of the field
 - `select` - return data